mikewlange/Windows-10-Development-Environment-For-The-Pros-/README.md

 cinst -y git-credential-winstore
 cinst -y github

-## Node, npm
-cinst -y nodejs.install
-npm install -g npm-windows-upgrade

 ## Editors
 cinst -y visualstudiocode
-Sublime 3 = get it.
+Sublime 3 = nest exitor availible for multi language programming. get it. but VScode is close on its tail.

 ## IDE's
-https://www.jetbrains.com/ - best 50$ a month you can spen in this busness, a close 2nd is http://www.adobe.com/creativecloud.html
+https://www.jetbrains.com/ - best 50$ a month you can spend on your career, a close 2nd is http://www.adobe.com/creativecloud.html

 ## Ruby, Go, Python